LuciMcD/streaming-02-multiple-processes/README.md

 ### Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.

+### Steps to help resolve deadlock

+1. check for hung processes
+2. look for crashed session
+3. verify database integrity
+4. backup and remove the database
+5. increase the timeout parameter